 Handling panic attacks: What’s the best approach?

 [Important note: Make sure you have already checked with your doctor to rule out any other health concerns.
+Some physical conditions such as PANS and Lyme disease can cause symptoms of extreme anxiety and panic attacks.
 Nothing in this post is intended to replace medical advice that you may have been given.]

 [Another important note: For some people panic attacks, along with flashbacks, are a symptom of PTSD (post-traumatic stress disorder).
 In these cases it’s best, if possible, to also work with a therapist who is a trauma specialist and works in a relationally attuned way.]